philthompson10/pyqtdeploy/doc/sysroot.rst

     .. py:method:: find_file(name, required=True)

         The absolute path name of a file or directory is returned.
-If the name is relative then it is assumed t be relative to the directory specified by the :option:`--source-dir <pyqtdeploy-sysroot --source-dir>` option.
+If the name is relative then it is assumed to be relative to the directory specified by a :option:`--source-dir <pyqtdeploy-sysroot --source-dir>`
-        If this option has not been specified then the directory containing the JSON specification file is used.
-The name may be a glob pattern but must only identify a single file or directory.
+        option.
+If this option has not been specified then the directory containing the TOML specification file is used.

         :param str name: is the name of the file or directory.
         :param bool required: ``True`` if the file or directory must exist.